Gull Loch, late October

 dark silhouettes against the sparkling sky and sea.

-Some dead wood has fallen making jumps up the steep deer track
+Dead wood has dropped making jumps up the steep deer track

-Moss has begun its march over the points touching the ground
+Moss begins its march over the points touching the ground

 Translucent moths dance above the ferns